ferdium/ferdium-recipes/docs/integration.md

 ## Icons

-In order to show every service icon crystal clear within the Ferdi UI, we require the icon in both .svg (square) and .png (square, 1024x1024px) formats.
+In order to show every service icon crystal clear within the Ferdi UI, we require the icon in .svg (square, 1024x1024px) format.

 ## Dark Mode

 You can provide a custom Dark Mode Theme for your recipes just by putting the `darkmode.css` into your recipe folder.
 Once the `darkmode.css` exists, you can enable the Dark Mode in your service settings.

-Recipe Dark Mode is only supported by Ferdi 5.0.0-beta.19+
+Recipe Dark Mode is only supported by Ferdi 5.0.0-beta.19+.
+Even then, certain services do not allow clients like Ferdi to override these styles (an example of this is google calendar).

 ## Debugging

-In order to debug your service integration, open Ferdi and use the shortcut `Cmd/Ctrl+Alt+Shift+i` to open the recipes developer tools.
+In order to debug your service integration, open Ferdi and use the shortcut `Cmd/Ctrl+Alt+Shift+I` to open the recipes developer tools.

 ## Publishing